goslo/AVR-Projects/README.md

 # AVR-Projects
- A collection of code that works
+ A collection of code that works. v0.01